-Installing energy-efficient lighting might seem like an arbitrary way to improve your epc rating, but pound for pound it’s one of the easiest and most cost-effective.
-On top of that, energy-efficient light bulbs such as LEDs are environmentally friendly, they can cut lighting costs by 90%, and they can also improve health.
+Installing energy-efficient lighting might seem like an arbitrary way to improve your EPC rating, but pound for pound it’s one of the easiest and most cost-effective.
+On top of that, energy saving light bulbs such as LEDs are environmentally friendly, they can cut lighting costs by 90%, and they can also improve health.

 2: Draught proofing

-Another quick and easy means to improve your epc rating is draught proofing.
-In most cases, fitting a letter box on your front door, draught excluders around the windows, and sealant between floorboards can all be bought for under £25.
+Another quick and easy solution to improve your epc rating is draught proofing.
+In most cases, fitting a letterbox on your front door, draught excluders around the windows, and sealant between floorboards can all be bought for under £25.
 For a more complete job, call a professional (£85 – £275 depending on the size and condition of your house, EST).

 3: Loft insulation